Scharmi/Scharmi/README.md

 Hello, my name is Mateusz Scharmach and I am a third year student of Computer Science and Maths at Univerity of Warsaw.
-I have several of academic and non-academic projects in my repositories.
+I have several academic and non-academic projects in my repositories, I listed the most important of them below:

 <!--
 **Scharmi/Scharmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.